abdelrahmansalahkhamis/Pleny_Task/README.md

 * I have implemented the MVVM pattern as an architectural patten

 * I have implemented a generic network layer using URLSession that can be implemented using any data type
+* for asyncronous operations, I've implemented (aync / await) technology which is the latest introduced in swift, instead of combine or closures

-* I have the NetworkManager that is used for both network layer and unit testing
+* I have implemented the NetworkManager class that is used for both network layer and unit testing

+* design patterns used :
+    * coordinator
+    * singleton

 * for the project herarichy, there are several groups of files that manages the entire code

+* the app supports dark theme as well as light theme

 * some import notes regarding the implemented equations:-

-** for pagination in posts screen, I've configured paging to retreive 10 posts per page ** for search, in order to call api the search word must contains at least 3 letters which will make search api not get called to much time
+    * for pagination in posts screen, I've configured paging to retreive 10 posts per page
+    * for search, in order to call api the search word must contains at least 3 letters which will make search api not get called to much time

 ## Screenshot